nicholas-long/environment/zet/20230921220840/README.md

 # list of kb scripts that i could decide whether to copy over

+- this is definitely going to be an ongoing project. i think i should copy over the most interesting and useful scripts first, and copy the rest as needed.
+  - i should be able to locate that these scripts exist by name by searching within zkvr as needed
 - created script `zet/20230921220840/describe-script` to print the first comment it finds in scripts to help sorting these
 - [ ] i could just copy most of these in to a card here and fix up all the relative paths
   - there are definitely like 100 scripts here. i think any ones that don't need a lot of cleanup can just be brought right in.